SolaceProducts/pubsubplus-gke-quickstart/README.md

 <br>
 <br>

 * The script will end with a link required for next step.
-You can view the new entry on the google container registry in the google cloud console.
+You can view the new entry on the google container registry in the Cloud Platform Console.

 ![alt text](https://raw.githubusercontent.com/SolaceProducts/solace-gke-quickstart/68545/images/google_container_registry.png "Google Container Registry")